synacktraa/urify/readme.md

 The magic happens with the use of the `_ArgumentParser` class (a modified version of `argparse.ArgumentParser`).
 This allows for a more intuitive and concise definition of command-line interfaces.
 The beauty of this parser is that it draws inspiration from renowned libraries like `click` and `typer` while maintaining the unique aspects of `argparse`.

-The `read_stdin` function is a handy tool to read values directly from standard input.
-If you've ever been in a situation where you'd like to exit if no input has been piped, the `verify_tty` parameter has got your back.

 Overall, this custom CLI parser provides a seamless and powerful way to interact with command-line tools without the usual hassles.

 ---

-### ToDo

-- Integrate unique URL printing to filter similar urls.

 *Disclaimer: No URLs were harmed in the making of this tool.*